openwhisk-blog/openwhisk.blog/content/post/advocate/openwhisk-portable-serverless.md

 cd openwhisk-deploy-kube/helm
 ```

-Once everything is ready your can create a Kubewernetees cluster and install OpenWhisk with just 3 commands:
+Once everything is ready your can create a Kubernetes cluster and install OpenWhisk with just 3 commands:

 ```
-eksctl create cluster --name openwhisk eksctl create nodegroup --cluster openwhisk --node-labels openwhisk-role=invoker helm install --set whisk.ingress.type=LoadBalancer openwhisk ./openwhis
+eksctl create cluster --name openwhisk eksctl create nodegroup --cluster openwhisk --node-labels openwhisk-role=invoker helm install --set whisk.ingress.type=LoadBalancer openwhisk ./openwhisk
 ```

 The cluster creation will take a while.
 Once it is completed you will get your private OpenWhisk running in AWS, and you can deploy your chess action  in it.

 For vanilla OpenWhisk you have to use the `wsk` command to deploy in OpenWhisk.
-You have aloo to retrieve the location of the OpenWhisk apache entry point, and the authorization key and pass them to the `wsk` tool.
+You have to retrieve the location of the Apache OpenWhisk entry point, and the authorization key and pass them to the `wsk` tool.
 The required commands are:

 ```
 cd whisk-chess